How to Set Up a Movie Night Popcorn Bar

-There’s a slight chill in the air, and our family night activities are starting to shift from outdoors to back inside.
-One thing we LOVE to do as a group is watch a movie, especially on Friday night when Mom and Dad and too tired to devout much energy to anything else.
+One thing we LOVE to do as a family is to watch a movie, especially on Friday night when Mom and Dad are too tired to devote much energy to anything else.
 I’m sure you can relate.

 Here’s how we set it up:

 (For 4-16 people)

 - 12 cups air-popped popcorn (buttered and salted or plain)